wangwenx190/framelesshelper/README.md

 }
 ```

-Make some widgets inside your title bar visible to hit test:
+Then make some widgets inside your title bar visible to hit test:

 ```cpp
 void MyWidget::myFunction2()